What Almost 600 Perth Purchases Have Taught Me About School Catchments

 But they remain one of the clearest indicators of where families want to live, put down roots, and build a future.

-The longer I work in property, the more I realise that’s rarely a bad place to start.
+The longer I work in property, the more I realise that homes are rarely just about bricks and mortar.
+They’re about the lives people hope to build inside them.

 What has your experience been?
 Did school catchments influence where you bought, or would they influence where you’d buy in the future?
 I’d love to hear your thoughts.